NICTA/scoobi/README.md

   val ticks: DList[Tick] = ...  /* That's right, amazingly, still OK */
 ```

-In summary, the way data types work in Scoobi is definiately one of its killer features, basically
+In summary, the way data types work in Scoobi is definitely one of its killer features, basically
 because they don't get in the way!